Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 A UI designer will think about icons and buttons, typography and color schemes, spacing, imagery, and responsive design.

-What does UI design involve
+What does UI design involve?

 Like user experience design, user interface design is a multi-faceted and challenging role.
 It is responsible for the transference of a product’s development, research, content, and layout into an attractive, guiding, and responsive experience for users.

-To summarize what UI design is about:
+To summarize what UI design is all about:

 - User interface design is a purely digital practice.
 It considers all the visual, interactive elements of a product interface—including buttons, icons, spacing, typography, color schemes, and responsive design.